tZ3ma/dcttools/docs/source/getting_started/quick_start.rst

 Quick Start
 ===========

-Following sections provide a - little talk, much code - introduction to maputils.
+Following sections provide a - little talk, much code - introduction to dcttools.
 Everything should be copy-pastable and work out of the box, given your :ref:`installation` was successful.